tlc033/n8n-installer/README.md

 ## Upgrading

-To update all components (n8n, Open WebUI, etc.) to their latest versions and incorporate the newest changes from this installer project, use the update script:
+To update all components (n8n, Open WebUI, etc.) to their latest versions and incorporate the newest changes from this installer project, use the update script from the project root:

 ```bash
 bash ./scripts/update.sh